DocSpring/craco-antd/README.md

 ## Customize Ant Design Theme

-Ant Design allows you to customize the theme by modifying the Less variables.
+You can modify the default Ant Design theme by changing some Less variables.

-`craco-antd` will look for custom variables in a Less file at `./antd.customize.less`.
+`craco-antd` will look for variables in a Less file at `./antd.customize.less`.
 (You can customize this file path with the `customizeThemeLessPath` option.)

 ```less
 // ./antd.customize.less